 The Journal of Experimental Marine Biology and Ecology stated that hermit crabs are more drawn to the odors of foods they haven’t had recently.

-In a hermit crabs tank, you should have two shallow bowls of water (fresh water and salt water).
+In a hermit crab tank, you should have two shallow bowls of water (fresh water and salt water).

-Your hermit crab will likely seek water sources, so set out a shallow bowl of each type of water in an area where the hermit crab can access it if it emerges from its hiding place.
+Your hermit crab will likely seek water sources, so set out a shallow bowl of each type of water where it can access it if it emerges from its hiding place.

 Don’t Give Up Hope

 If you don’t find a hermit crab in the house, don’t assume it has died or will soon die.
-Hermit crabs are resourceful, so they might end up finding a hiding place suitable to keep them alive.
+Hermit crabs are resourceful, so they might find a hiding place suitable to keep them alive.

-Other owners who’ve lost a hermit crab have found their pets alive and well, wandering around their house months later.
+Other owners who’ve lost a hermit crab have found their pets alive and well, wandering around the house months later.
 The same could happen with yours, so don’t give up hope.